zaferrena/csgy6903_project1/README.md

 - randomize_plaintext.py is just used to create a set of english words from the dictionary to test dercyption_test2 program (use steps for second test to run this program, but run command python randomize_plaintext.py [name of text file])

-- encrpytion.py takes plaintext candidates from test 1 and encrypts them in order to test functionarly decrpytion_test1
+- encrpytion.py takes plaintext candidates from test 1 and encrypts them in order to test functionality of decrpytion_test1